serverless/blog/posts/2017-03-02-advanced-plugin-development-extending-the-core-lifecycle.md

   ...
 ```

-Maybe the plugin manager can support some flag for internal commands in the future, that prevents calling from the outside and
+Maybe the plugin manager can support some flag for internal commands in the future that prevents calling from the outside and
 display on the help screen.
 Then the trigger check can be removed completely.

-## Conclusion
+# Conclusion

-Hopefully this approach will make your plugins more flexible and lets other plugin contributors integrate easily with them.
+Hopefully this approach will make your plugins more flexible and allow other plugin contributors to integrate easily with them.

-Cheers!

-Frank